 Some find platonic relationships to meet the needs that their partner cannot meet – friends, colleagues, etc. And this is certainly a good option if they want to remain faithful in their current relationship.

-But if the partner in the primary relationship is not meeting romantic and sexual needs, it’s a different story.
+But if the partner in the primary relationship is not meeting romantic and physical needs, it’s a different story.
 A person will look for those needs to be met somewhere else.
 When this happens, healthy relationships between primary partners are at risk.
 Adding a second person to a relationship for these purposes, unless both parties consent to it, is a risky deal indeed.
 Deception will be involved, which can blow up in your face.

 Related reading: ENM Relationship: What Is Ethical Non-Monogamy?